-Budgeted cost: £ 750 (Autumn tern)
+Budgeted cost: £ 4500 (Academic year)

 Activity Evidence that supports this approach Challenge number(s) addressed Quality interactions between adults and children are facilitated throughout the daily routine.
 Children's language develops when engaging in first hand experiences.
 Such experiences will narrow the vocabulary gap.
 Children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning.
 This helps them to make connections in their learning.
-3 Children contribute to the snack routine, supported by adults to prepare food, and the table, using appropriate resources.
+2 Children contribute to the snack routine, supported by adults to prepare food, and the table, using appropriate resources.
 Children's language develops when engaging in first hand experiences.
 Such experiences will narrow the vocabulary gap and contribute to care routines.
-Children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning 2, 3
+Children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning 1, 2, 3

 Resource and Provide Language Interventions Oral language approaches have a high impact on pupil outcomes.
-Providing small group and individual interventions will support EYPP pupils with SEN to develop their language.
-1,2 Staff are trained to use Makaton to support understanding of communication.
-Using signs alongside spoken language helps children to understand key vocabulary and messages and provides a conduit through which they can learn to express themselves, even with limited or no verbal skills.
-1,2 Experience ducks hatching Children's language and self esteem develops when able to care for animals, which is part of our curriculum offer.
-Such experiences also narrow the vocabulary gap.
-2, 3 Farm Day and haybales Children's language develops when engaging in first hand experiences such as handling animals, and they can learn to care for living things which is part of our curriculum.
-3
+Providing small group and individual interventions will support EYPP pupils to develop their language.
+1,2 Experience ducks hatching and farm visit Children's language and self esteem develops when able to care for animals, which is part of our curriculum offer.
+Such experiences also provides a meaningful context to learn and use vocabulary gap.
+2, 3